 We are grateful for the mileage in giving us the chance to introduce and explore pottery at our elementary schools!

-18 days ago, Nassau County School District
+about 1 month ago, Nassau County School District

 Fifth grade students seated at art tables painting clay Tic-Tac-Toe boards, focusing carefully as they apply glaze with small brushes in an art classroom.